chaojiang06/arXivEdits/README.md

 We also add the source arxiv-id for each sentence pairs in the edits sub-dataset.

-Thanks for the suggestions from Qian Ruan at UKP Lab!
+Thanks for the suggestions from Qian Ruan from the UKP Lab!

 ### Reference